Igalia/cog/CONTRIBUTING.md

 libwpebackend-fdo-1.0-dev (https://github.com/Igalia/WPEBackend-fdo)
 and GTK4 for the build/run process.

-After cloning each dependency, checkout the branch with the specified version.
+After cloning each dependency, change directory to the cloned directory.
-If this branch doesn't have a build directory, create one.
-Move into this directory and run `meson ..` then `ninja` to build this dependency.
+If this directory doesn't have a build folder, create one.
+Then change directory to the build directory and run `meson ..` then `ninja` to build this dependency.
 You could also directly install them through the terminal if you can find them on your linux distro's repositories.
 For example `sudo apt-get install libwpewebkit-1.0-dev libwpe-1.0-dev` installs the respective packages in versions of ubuntu.

-Clone the project from https://github.com/Igalia/cog and do the following
+Clone the cog repository and do the following
-* cd into project
+* change directory to the cloned repository
 * create a build directory
 * cd into this directory.
 This is where your build files will be stored.
 * run `cmake -DCOG_PLATFORM_X11=ON -DCOG_PLATFORM_GTK4=ON ..` to generate the build files.
-* Then run the make command to generate the binaries.
+* Then run `make` to generate the binaries.

 You just finished building cog.
 To run it, run `COG_MODULEDIR=$PWD/modules ./cog --platform=gtk4 https://www.igalia.com/` while in the build directory.
 If you are running Wayland, this will startup fine.
-Valid platforms for building include 'gtk4', 'x11', 'drm', 'fdo' and 'headless' - the gtk4 one, however is most user-friendly.
+Valid platforms include 'gtk4', 'x11', 'drm', 'fdo' and 'headless'.

 ### Working on the source